rohit250799/QuantSim-Toolkit/README.md

 ![Multiple dice after simulation](screenshots/multi_dice_simulation.png)

-4. To download data about a particular stock: you can use the command **python3 -m src.main download -symbol 'IRCTC' -exchange 'BSE'**.
-Symbol refers to the name of the stock/ticker and exchange means the particular stock exchange where it is being traded and you want your data from.
+4. To download data about a particular stock between a specific period: you can use the command **python3 -m src.main download -symbol 'TCS' -sdate '2025-09-01' -edate '2025-09-22'**.
+Symbol refers to the name of the stock/ticker, sdate and edate are starting and ending dates respectively.

 ![Download stock data](screenshots/download_stock_data.png)